 The nearest test center on a given exam date may be an hour or two away from you by travel… or possibly even further away.
 At the same time, other exam dates might be offered nearer to you.
 On the right dates, the TOEFL may be available in your home community, or nearby.
 Be sure to check on both locations and test dates.
 Again, you can find this information on the official TOEFL registration website, or by logging into your ETS TOEFL account and looking at the online registration system that way.

-In 2020, ETS began offering the TOEFL Home Edition, so that test-takers can take the exam safely from their own homes.
-This is available throughout 2021, as ETS has announced it’s now a permanent fixture!
+Recently, ETS began offering the TOEFL Home Edition, so that test-takers can take the exam safely from their own homes.
+ETS announced that this option is permanently available!
 The TOEFL Home Edition is identical to the TOEFL iBT, except you’ll be taking it virtually.
 The exam has a live proctor monitor the exam through the computer and microphone on your device.

 Currently, the TOEFL Home Edition is available throughout the world, except in China and India.
 Note that you’ll need a computer with certain tech specs to take the exam; you can check these out in Magoosh’s post on how to take the TOEFL Home Edition.